lsst-sqre/phalanx/docs/applications/postgres/add-database.rst

 stuck Pod, and delete that ReplicaSet.

 Once Postgres restarts, the new database will be present, with the user and password set.
-At that point it is ready for use by your new service.
+At that point it is ready for use by your new application.